AAghaei/gfbio-ontology/README.md

 ### In general

-You can contribute to the development of the gfbio-ontology by creating yourself a GitHub account.
+You can contribute to the development of the GFBio-ontology by creating yourself a GitHub account.
 You can read into the current [issues](https://github.com/gfbio/gfbio-ontology/issues) to get you started with existing topics.
 However you can also create a [new